aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 This pattern should make it very clear what the message format is, where the contents are being stored, and that we're handling things in a safe way.

 Unfortunately there are times when we must interact with C functions from other libraries; for example when handling encryption and decryption.
-In these cases it is usually neccessary to provide access to "raw" pointers. s2n provides two functions for this:
+In these cases it is usually necessary to provide access to "raw" pointers. s2n provides two functions for this:

     void *s2n_stuffer_raw_write(struct s2n_stuffer *stuffer, uint32_t data_len);
     void *s2n_stuffer_raw_read(struct s2n_stuffer *stuffer, uint32_t data_len);

 the first function returns a pointer to the existing location of the write cursor, and then increments the write cursor by data_len, so an external function is free to write to the pointer, as long as it only writes data_len bytes.
 The second function does the same thing, except that it increments the read cursor.
-Use of these functions is discouraged and should only be done when neccessary for compatibility.
+Use of these functions is discouraged and should only be done when necessary for compatibility.

 One problem with returning raw pointers is that a pointer can become stale if the stuffer is later resized.
 Growable stuffers are resized using realloc(), which is free to copy and re-address memory.
 This could leave the original pointer location dangling, potentially leading to an invalid access.
 To prevent this, stuffers have a life-cycle and can be tainted, which prevents them from being resized within their present life-cycle.